BartBruininks/Mocktini/README.md

 - **N** — number of particles
 - **L** — simulation box side length
 - **Spacing** — initial grid spacing used for the filling grid
-- **Species ratios** — relative amounts of each monomer type and polymer
+- **Species ratios** — relative amounts of each monomer type and molecule/assemblies
 - **Mass per type** — particle masses (affects dynamics but not equilibrium structure)
 - **Molecule files** — import molecule definitions from JSON, or export any built or assembled molecule for sharing